HSBC: Spin-offs

+HSBC ceased banking operations in Nicaragua in 2009, Georgia in 2011, Slovakia in 2012, and Palestine in 2015.

+HSBC disposed of its 70.1% stake in the Dar Es Salaam Investment Bank, a bank based in Iraq, in 2013.

+HSBC Bank (Turkey) transferred its operations in the Turkish Republic of Northern Cyprus to ALBANK in 2017.

+HSBC entered Brunei in 1947 but commenced winding down its operations in April 2016 citing the bank's optimisation of its global network and reduced complexity.
+As of 2019, HSBC stopped offering Amanah (a retail banking product and service in compliance with the Islamic Shari'ah laws) in Bahrain, Bangladesh, Indonesia, Singapore and the UAE following a strategic review of its global Islamic Finance businesses, while the bank continues on offering the same Shari'ah compliant products and services in Malaysia and in Saudi Arabia.

 Products

 HSBC Direct

 HSBC Direct is a telephone/online direct banking operation which attracts customers through mortgages, accounts and savings.
 It was first launched in the USA in November 2005 and is based on HSBC's 'First Direct' subsidiary in Britain which was launched in the 1980s.
-The service is now also available in Canada, Taiwan, South Korea, Australia, France.
+The service is now also available in Taiwan, South Korea, Australia, France.
 Poland is launching business direct in September 2009.
 In the US, HSBC Direct is now part of HSBC Advance.

 HSBCnet

 HSBCnet provides access to transaction banking functionality – ranging from payments and cash management to trade services features – as well as to research and analytical content from HSBC.
 It also includes foreign exchange and money markets trading functionality.
 The system is used widely by HSBC's high-end corporate and institutional clients served variously by the bank's global banking and markets, commercial banking, and global transaction banking divisions.
 HSBCnet is also the brand under which HSBC markets its global e-commerce proposition to its corporate and institutional clients.